rlthomasgames/kitsune/README.md

 <h1><img height="64px" src="./kitsune.ico" width="64px"/> Kitsune Wrapper</h1>
-Kitsune Wrapper  -  investigation into a simple modular wrapper for use with applications and games.
+Kitsune Wrapper  -  a investigation into simple modular wrapper framework for use with applications or games.

-Wrapper extensions are loaded during runtime initialization.
+Wrapper extensions are loaded during runtime without any prior knowledge or footprint of an extensions particular content, allowing developers to dictate when and which extensions or modules are loaded.

-Intention is to keep initial load time short and only inflating the wrapper size with required modules specified by the application or game it fetches.
-It provides implementation of the modules instantiation and execution by the use of dependency injection and shared interfaces.
+Intention is to keep wrappers initial load time as short as possible and only inflate the wrapper size with required extensions specified by the application / game the wrapper hosts.

+Current implementation should include examples of -

+      ~   factory methods to extract extension's that are loaded
+      ~   instantiation and execution of the extension's
+      ~   dependency injection providing accesibility of extension's ~   loose coupling between all parts using a shared library of interfaces This should also help speed up implementing of boilerplate / common tasks which are often required.
+As well as hopefully some nice to haves.

+e.g

+      ~   asset loading
+      ~   third party services / platform integration ~   general functionality ( sounds, display, communications... )
+      ~   I/O devices gamepads, webcams, microphones...
+      ~   NFT's management systems???
+      ~   etc. etc. etc....

 # Usage